Japan to consider sharing COVID-19 vaccines amid calls to help Taiwan

 An AstraZeneca spokeswoman said it was up to the Japanese government how the doses were used.

-Reporting by Chang-Ran Kim and Rocky Swift; Additional reporting by Yimou Lee and Ben Blanchard in Taipei and Tetsushi Kajimoto in Tokyo; Editing by Miyoung Kim and Stephen Coates
+Reporting by Chang-Ran Kim and Rocky Swift; Additional reporting by Yimou Lee and Ben Blanchard in Taipei and Tetsushi Kajimoto in Tokyo; Editing by Miyoung Kim, Stephen Coates and Michael Perry

 Our Standards: The Thomson Reuters Trust Principles.